alekszejg/portfolio_website/README.md

 CURRENT GOALS / STEPS
+- ( IMPORTANT ) Before production ensure colors are as bright as intended on mobile systems and other computers, since changing my monitor contrast significantly changed how colors are shown

 - Homepage: adjust font sizes and tailwind style errors, including contact form

 - Homepage: more formal profile image needed